el-chen/cicd-pipeline-train-schedule-autodeploy/README.md

 Once it is running, you can access it in a browser at http://localhost:8080

-train-schedule-kube-deploy.yml and CICD.gvy are the files added
+train-schedule-kube-deploy.yml and CICD.gvy are the files used!